zagreo-lab/tasmota-poe/README.md

 Gitpod is a web browser based online IDE.
 All you need to use it is to link your GitHub account.
 Gitpod will take care of all the necessary software package dependencies for you.

+The proper method of customizing firmware compilation options is to use the user_config_override.h file.
+You should not change the my_user_config.h file.

 1) You need to compile a bin on gitpod.io, in the workspace /workspace/Tasmota master, modifying 2 files:

 * 'Platformio_override.ini' file which is located in the root directory – /workspace/Tasmota.
 Open the file, scroll to the bottom, and add: